Shodo Daisuki Episode 36

 Through rinsho, your ability to appreciate works improves, you discover new things when looking at classics and completed pieces, and your own sensitivity and sense of beauty start to change.

+For keirin, paper with minimal bleeding is recommended.
+Because your brush movements naturally become slower while you observe the model closely, you want a paper that doesn’t let too much ink soak in.
 The classical methods of “sokō tenboku” (double-outline filling) and “kōji” (tracing each stroke) are also introduced.
 In sokō tenboku, you place thin paper over the original, trace the outlines, and then fill them in with ink; in kōji, you trace each stroke of the character in the original stroke order.
 Shimauchi especially stresses that practicing kōji makes you notice the fine structure and construction of each character.

 In the latter half of the lesson, six characters are selected from “Kyūseikyū” and Shimauchi demonstrates keirin.
 He first studies the model carefully, analyzing the features of each character in detail, then actually writes them.
 He also shows how he isn’t satisfied with his first attempt, notices issues, and tries again.